 The total number of fatal heroin-related overdoses began increasing in 2010.
 Fatal heroin overdoses often occurred as the primary drug causing death, but more recently, heroin and fentanyl and/or fentanyl analog combinations caused a large portion of fatal drug overdoses.
-The annual number of fatal heroin overdoses in 2017-2019 were nearly identical, but began to decrease in 2020-2022.
-Heroin overdose deaths decreased by 37.7% in 2022 compared to 2021.
+The annual number of fatal heroin overdoses in 2017-2019 were nearly identical, but began to decrease in 2020-2023.
+The preliminary number of heroin overdose deaths decreased by 38.2% in 2023 compared to 2022.

-Total Number of Fatal Heroin Overdoses by Quarter and Year of Death, 2007-2023 Data for 2023 is a Predicted Total for the Entire Year
+Total Number of Fatal Heroin Overdoses by Quarter and Year of Death, 2007-2023